As promised… here is a giveaway for everyone!

 This is the basis of the way I approach sketching – why I am able to sketch quickly… and it is the way I teach sketching.

 I like to teach as visually as possible often using diagrams and notated sketches.
-And this is the basis for my upcoming Sketching Now course.
-Join my mailing list, if you haven't already done so, to keep up to date with the latest news.
+And this is the basis for my Sketching Now courses.